In Short

 Pedagogy and Learning Degree Overview

-Focus Areas in Pedagogy and Learning
+Concentrations in Pedagogy and Learning

 Your career goals are unique, and your learning experience should reflect that.
 With guidance from your program advisor, you can customize your teaching expertise with courses in focus areas that matter most to you.
 This includes nine credits in a content strand to deepen your subject-specific knowledge and nine credits in a pedagogy strand that enhances your curriculum design skills and instructional strategy.

-Optional Teaching English as a Second Language (TESL) Concentration
+Teaching English as a Second Language (TESL)

+The Teaching English as a Second Language concentration helps educators strengthen their ability to support multilingual learners across educational settings.
+Through four graduate courses, students deepen their knowledge of linguistics, language acquisition, culturally responsive pedagogy, and instructional approaches that promote English language development and academic success.
 Learn more about our Teaching English as a Second Language Certificate and how to combine it with the online MEd in Pedagogy and Learning.

 Program Length